-Approximately 92% of HPV- associated cancers can be prevented by the safe and effective HPV vaccine.64 The ACIP currently recommends that all preteen boys and girls receive the HPV vaccine at ages 11 or 12; the series can begin at age 9.122 In addition, adolescents and young adults aged 13-26 are recommended to receive a catch-up vaccination series.
-123 Increasing HPV vaccination among adolescents will have a significant impact in reducing HPV infections, precancerous lesions, and HPV- associated cancers.
+Approximately 92% of HPVassociated cancers can be prevented by the safe and effective HPV vaccine.
+183 The ACIP currently recommends that all preteen boys and girls receive the HPV vaccine at ages 11 or 12, but it can be started as early as age 9.184 In addition, adolescents and young adults aged 13-26 are recommended to receive a catch-up vaccination series.
+185 Increasing HPV vaccination among adolescents will have a significant impact in reducing HPV infections, precancerous lesions, and HPVassociated cancers.